teejlab/API-Risk-Assessment-Framework/README.md

 # API-Risk-Assessment-Framework
-This project quantifies the risk of the endpoint of each API based on security and data sovereignty markers.
+This project quantified the risk of the endpoint of each API based on security and data sovereignty markers.
 In this repository, we have included a well-annotated python script for (1) the data preprocessing and feature engineering, along with the (2) machine learning pipeline.
 These can be found in the `src` folder.

-This project is part of UBC MDS' capstone project where the contributors collaborated with TeejLab.
+This project is part of UBC MDS' capstone project 2022 where the contributors collaborated with TeejLab.

 ## Proposal